flengure/xtrade/src/bot/api/README.md

 Contains logic specific to the offline mode.

 - **Key Responsibilities:**
-  - Contains handler functions for interacting with the saved application state (`state.rs`).
+  - Contains handler functions for interacting with the saved application state (`state.rs`) via `rest.rs`.
   - Implements CLI commands that operate in the offline mode.

 ---

 ## Architecture Diagram

-The following diagram illustrates the relationships between the key components of the application architecture:
+The following diagram illustrates the relationships between the key components of the application architecture.
+**Note:** All interactions with `state.rs` are mediated through `rest.rs`:

 ```mermaid
 flowchart TD